Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 Zoek button at the bottom.
 Following that, press the button

-#2 Updated by Debbie Lockett 11 months ago
+#2 Updated by Debbie Lockett about 1 year ago

 - Assignee set to Debbie Lockett